f-silva-archaeo/FastMarching-legacy/README.md

 # Source Codes for the Modified Fast Marching Method of Silva and Steele (2012; 2014)

-## Legacy
-This repository is now out of date and no longer maintained.
+## Repository out of date and no longer maintained !!
-Users interested in the Fast Marching Method should instead head over to the fastmaRching package repository(https://github.com/f-silva-archaeo/fastmaRching).
+Users interested in the Fast Marching Method should instead head over to the fastmaRching package repository: https://github.com/f-silva-archaeo/fastmaRching

 ## Paper Reference